ningshixian/bc6_track1_pner_pnen/README.md

 - NCBI gene: (normalized),
 - gene: (unnormalized)

-The scorer will report scores in 4 conditions: ( all annotations vs. normalized annotations only ) X ( strict span match vs. span overlap ).
+The scorer will report scores in **4** conditions: ( all annotations vs. normalized annotations only ) X ( strict span match vs. span overlap ).
 For each condition, mention-level recall/precision/fmeasure will be reported.

-The scorer will also compute recall/precision/fmeasure on the normalized IDs which are found, both micro-averaged and macro-averaged
+The scorer will also compute `recall`/`precision`/`fmeasure` on the normalized IDs which are found, both `micro-averaged` and `macro-averaged`